 David Bennett, President of Sotheby’s Switzerland and of the Haute Horlogerie Department in Europe and the Middle East, said: “The Graff Ruby has bewitched all those who laid eyes on him.
 This stone is a jewel among the jewels, and quite only the most exceptional size ruby I have ever seen. “

-This Burmese pigeon ruby color of 15.04 carats cut in the cushion and mounted on a ring in the center of a crown of diamonds, obtained the record price per carat for a Burmese ruby.
+Ranked second in the list of the most expensive rubies in the world is Crimson Flame Ruby.
+This Burmese pigeon blood ruby of 15.04 carats cut in the cushion and mounted on a ring in the center of a crown of diamonds, obtained the record price per carat for a Burmese ruby.

 It was sold for 18,382,385 dollars by Christie’s during the Magnificent Jewels sale, in Hong Kong, on December 1, 2015, thus exceeding the initial estimate, which was between 10 and 15 million dollars.
 It is the most crucial ruby of this type offered for auction in Asia.